HNoMS Helge Ingstad (F313): Salvage operations

-Investigation, fine for the Ministry of Defence; damages paid to the ministry, and courtcase
+Investigation, fine for the Ministry of Defence; damages paid to the ministry

 The Norwegian Safety Investigation Authority (NSIA) and the Defence Accident Investigation Board Norway (DAIBN) immediately began a joint investigation, with the involvement of the Marine Safety Investigation Unit of Malta.
 On 29 November 2018 the AIBN published their preliminary accident report together with two interim safety recommendations.
 It recommended that the Norwegian military authorities investigate the findings of the preliminary report with a view to implementing any necessary safety measures, and that the shipbuilder Navantia investigate relevant aspects of the design of the frigate and whether other ships might be similarly affected.
 The watertight condition of the ship was supposedly guaranteed by the 13 watertight bulkheads.
 Seven compartments were damaged as a result of the collision but initially the ship remained afloat.
 No one intervened to break the chain of errors.
 If the commander had observed International Regulations for Preventing Collisions at Sea (COLREGS) the collision would not have occurred.

 The second accident report by the Norwegian Safety Investigation Authority (Statens Havarikommisjon) delivered on the 21 April 2021 did exonerate Navantia: the ship suffered damage "above that for which it was designed", and did not make any recommendations for the ship builder.
 The report mentioned that "If the crew had been better trained, they would have had a better understanding of how to save the ship", and "They didn't understand that various systems were still functioning", noting that the crew evacuated the ship without closing doors, hatches, and other openings that would have maintained stability and buoyancy, avoiding the capsizing and sinking of the vessel, and saving the ship from total loss.

 The Ministry of Defence has accepted paying a fine of ten million Norwegian kroner.

 In 2022, compensation was paid to the Ministry of Defence as part of a settlement agreement; Norwegian kroner 235 million were paid by the owner (Twitt Navigation Ltd), of the tanker.